 But, hell, it’s Sunday morning and Father Andrew is in the midst of a perfect act.

-At the prayer breakfast, the priest smiles and forces himself to shake an extended, nasty, clammy hand of an occasional visitor.
+At the prayer breakfast, the priest smiles and forces himself to shake the extended, nasty, clammy hand of an occasional visitor.

 “Good morning, Mr. Thompson…”